M-Tyshchenko/health-en-backend/readme.md

-Welcome to the server part of the Health project.
+Welcome to the server part of the HealthyHub project.

 A web application built on the Node.js platform.

-Swagger documentation of Health project: https://health-en-app.onrender.com/api-docs/
+Swagger documentation of HealthyHub project: https://health-en-app.onrender.com/api-docs/